khulnasoft/khulnasoft/doc/dev/background-information/sql/upgrades_and_migrator_design.md

     ensures that ALL migrations required by the frontend will be successfully applied prior to boot.
     This is a syntactic sugar over a more internal `upto` command.
--   **Upgrade**: `upgrade` runs all migrations defined between two minor versions of Sourcegraph and requires that other services which may access the database are brought down.
+-   **Upgrade**: `upgrade` runs all migrations defined between two minor versions of Khulnasoft and requires that other services which may access the database are brought down.
 Before running, the database is checked for and schema drifts in order to prevent a failure while attempting a migration. `upgrade` relies on `stitched-migration-graph.json`.